 Here are some of the best tools for improving sales and marketing relationships:

-• Communication tools: Marketing and sales need to communicate clearly and often to build a successful relationship.
+Communication tools: Marketing and sales need to communicate clearly and often to build a successful relationship.
 Use a tool like Slack to share campaign information.
-Ensure that important updates and brand assets don’t slip through the cracks by creating a channel for each customer.
+Ensure that important updates and brand assets reach the right people by creating a channel for each customer.

-• Customer Relationship Management (CRM) tool: CRM tools track every interaction an account has with your organization and keeps customer details updated.
+Customer Relationship Management (CRM) tool: CRM tools centralize account data and interaction history.
+When integrated with pipeline generation tools like UserGems, your CRM becomes the single source of truth for account status and buyer signals.
 This eliminates data silos enabling sales and marketing teams to get on the same page instead of creating conflicts due to a lack of communication.
 For example, Account-based marketing CRMs like Salesforce connect every part of your business and give sales and marketing teams a unified view of data.

 3. Build trust within your team